Beer in Tanzania: Serengeti Breweries Limited

 Serengeti Breweries Limited is the second largest brewer in the country and holds approximately 15% of the bottled beer market.
-The company was founded in 1988 as Associated Breweries Limited with their flag ship brand Serengeti Lager.
+The company was founded in 1988 as Associated Breweries Limited with their flagship brand Serengeti Lager.
 In 2002 the company was renamed to Serengeti Breweries Limited and was headquartered in Dar es Salaam.
 In 2010 51% of the company was acquired by East African Breweries marking their re-entry into the Tanzanian beer market since their forced exit in 1976.
 The company operates 3 production facilities in Dar es Salaam (300,000 HL), Mwanza (600,000 HL) and Moshi (500,000 HL).
 The company is not directly traded on the stock exchange however their parent company EABL is cross listed on the Nairobi Securities Exchange.

 Qingdao Sino Tanzanian Breweries

 Incorporated in 2005, Qingdao-Sino Tanzanian breweries is a Chinese company and is a small player in the market and is more known by its two brands King Orxy Lager and King Orxy Dark Lager.